mthl/guix-artwork/website/posts/securing-updates.md

 ending up installing older, vulnerable software.

 By default `guix pull` now errors out on non-fast-forward updates, thereby protecting from roll-backs.
-Users [who know what they’re doing](https://issues.guix.gnu.org/41882) can override that by passing `--allow-downgrades`.
+Users [who understand the risks](https://issues.guix.gnu.org/41882) can override that by passing `--allow-downgrades`.

 Authentication and roll-back prevention allow users to safely refer to